Urban-Meteorology-Reading/Tutorials/docs/source/index.rst

 setting up tutorials and instructions for different parts of the UMEP tool.
 The tutorials available are found in the table below.

 .. note:: One essential part when working with geodata in a GIS is to make sure that a common coordinate reference system (CRS) is used, both for the data itself and the current QGIS-project you are working in.
 For more info, see `here <https://docs.qgis.org/2.18/en/docs/gentle_gis_introduction/coordinate_reference_systems.html>`__.
-It is strongly recommended to reproject/transform all geodatasets into the same projected coordinate system before any processing starts.
+It is strongly recommended to reproject/transform all geodatasets into the same projected coordinate system before any processing starts as well using a CRS that is based on meters.

 .. list-table::